 - Improving the physical environment - this might involve improving the aesthetics of an area, for example creating a communal garden

 - Energy efficiency - this might include offering advice on ways to improve energy efficiency in the home, saving residents’ money

 - Promoting financial help – improving campaigns related to financial products so that all residents are aware of the financial help and assistance available to them

 We have achieved a lot of things since we set up the fund but some of our recent highlights include:

-- Funding two community development workers who engage with tenants and local groups to resolve some of the issues that face modern communities
+- Funding two temporary community development workers who engaged with tenants and local groups to resolve some of the issues that face modern communities

 - Training Youth Forum members in partnership with local Radio station Rock FM